Cannabis (Marijuana)

 Marijuana and THC remain illegal at the federal level, even though many states have legalized its use.
 In states where legal, marijuana is a fast-growing industry with sales to individuals over 21 in retail stores, wineries, breweries, coffee shops, dispensaries, online, as well as grown at home.

-Marijuana is addictive.
 Research shows that:

-- 1-in-6 people who start using the drug before the age of 18 can become addicted.
+- 1 in 6 people who start using the drug before the age of 18 can become addicted.

-- 1-in-10 adults who use the drug can become addicted.
+- 1 in 10 adults who use the drug can become addicted.

 Over the past few decades, the amount of THC in marijuana has steadily climbed; today's marijuana has three times the concentration of THC compared to 25 years ago.
 The higher the THC amount, the stronger the effects on the brain—likely contributing to increased rates of marijuana-related emergency room visits.
-While there is no research yet on how higher potency affects the long-term risks of marijuana use, more THC is likely to lead to higher rates of dependency and addiction.
-High potency cannabis use has been linked to increased risk of psychosis.

-Source: SAMHSA, The Lancet Psychiatry.
+Sources: SAMHSA, The Lancet Psychiatry.

-Research & Statistics
+Research & Data

 - Cannabis Health Statistics